-41 Push Notifications Content
+44 Push Notifications Content

-41.1 Android - Firebase push notifications
+44.1 Android - Firebase push notifications

-On Android, when the sever receives a message for a registered identity (i.e. an identity for which a device successfully called the register push notification entry point describerd in Section 39.1), it sends a "background" notification (i.e. a notification without a title and body) to each registered device.
+On Android, when the sever receives a message for a registered identity (i.e. an identity for which a device succesfully called the register push notification entry point describerd in Section 42.1), it sends a "background" notification (i.e. a notification without a title and body) to each registered device.
 The structure of the push notification is the following.

 '''

-{

 "token": "[token]",

 "data": {

 "identity": "[identity_mask]"

 '''

-Here token is the push notification token received from the Firebase service on the device, and identity\mask is a random identifier chosen by the device to mask the real identity of the user (see Section 39.1), sent as an hexadecimal string.
+Here token is the push notification token received from the Firebase service on the device, and identity_mask is a random identifier chosen by the device to mask the real identity of the user (see Section 42.1), sent as an hexadecimal string.

-If the device is currently active, with the application in foreground, another notification is sent through the WebSocket (see Section 40.2).
+If the device is currently active, with the application in foreground, another notification is sent through the WebSocket (see Section 43.2).

-41.2 iOS - Apple push notifications
+44.2 iOS - Apple push notifications

 On iOS, "background" notifications may be arbitrarily delayed.
 In order to have notifications delivered as fast as possible, we have the option to send an "alert" notification containing the title and body to display in the notification.
 The content of the notification is encrypted and sent to a notification extension of the application which takes care of decrypting the title and body.
+In addition to this, "voip" notifications are also delivered instantly and are received directly to the App, but require it to initiate an incoming call flow with CallKit.

-Because of this, we distinguish two types of messages on the server, depending on whether there is something to display to the user (see Section 37.2):
+Because of this, we distinguish three types of messages on the server, depending on whether there is something to display to the user and the voip flag is set (see Section 40.1):

-- protocol messages without an application payload, triggering only the background notification - application messages with something to display to the user, triggering both notifications
+- protocol messages without an application payload, triggering only the background notification - application messages with something to display to the user, triggering both notifications - voip notifications, triggering an incoming call dialog in CallKit